scramjs/express-web-components/README.md

 ##### Properties

 `method: string`

+An HTTP method to associate the middleware with, as defined by the Express [app.METHOD](http://expressjs.com/en/4x/api.html#app.METHOD).

 `path: string`

+The URL path that the middleware will be associated with.

 `callback: (req: express.Request, res: express.Response, next: express.NextFunction) => any`

+The callback function to be invoked on a matching request.

 `callbacks: (req: express.Request, res: express.Response, next: express.NextFunction) => any[]`

+A list of callback functions to be invoked on a matching request.

 #### `<express-router></express-router>`